WesleyWong420/OPSEC-Tradecraft/SmartKaren/README.md

 Method 1 leverages `MiniDumpWriteDump` from `Dbghelp.dll` to perform a user-mode minidump.
 To evade behavioural detection, spoof the PPID to `winlogon.exe` and set the spawnto sacrificial process to either `WerFault.exe` or `svchost.exe`.

 Method 2 leverages `WmiPrvSE.exe` and shellcode injection to dump LSASS on an endpoint with the ASR rule of "Block credential stealing from the Windows local security authority subsystem (lsass.exe)" enabled.

+To parse the dump file, use `sekurlsa::minidump lsass.dmp` -> `sekurlsa::logonpasswords` from Mimikatz or a LSASS parser like [MiniDump](https://github.com/cube0x0/MiniDump)
 ```
 C:\>KarenDumpedMi.exe
      _        _______  _______  _______  _        ______            _______  _______  _______  ______   _______ _________